Europa Lander: Spacecraft

 The key phases of the flight are: launch, cruise, de-orbit, descent and landing.
 The spacecraft would consist of several modules that would be discarded at different phases of its deorbiting and landing sequence.
 The complete stack would be propelled by the Carrier Stage, that also features the solar panels.
 After orbit injection around Jupiter, the spacecraft would spend about two years adjusting its orbit and velocity before attempting to land on Europa.

 In preparation to its landing, the Carrier Stage would be discarded, leaving the spacecraft stack in a configuration called Deorbit Vehicle (DOV) that would decelerate and initiate the descent.
-The engine module for this phase, called Deorbit Stage (DOS) would be discarded after the burn, leaving what is called the Powered Descent Vehicle (PDV) - which comprises the lander and the sky crane system.
+The engine module for this phase, called Deorbit Stage (DOS) would be discarded after the burn, leaving what is called the Powered Descent Vehicle (PDV) – which comprises the lander and the sky crane system.
 The sky crane system would lower the lander with a tether to a soft landing with a 100 m accuracy.

 The lander would feature a robotic arm with 5 degrees of freedom, that would enable it to dig out several shallow sub-surface samples at a maximum depth of 10 cm and deliver them to its onboard laboratory.

 Power

 Once landed, the lander would operate for up to 22 days by using chemical battery power, rather than a radioisotope thermoelectric generator (RTG) or solar power.
 The 2019 concept proposes four batteries, which would provide three times the needed energy for safety margin during its ≈22-day surface operations.
 The baseline is 7 days to complete its surface mission, the additional 15 days are for contingencies.

-Regardless of the power source, one of the limiting factors for the lifetime of the mission may be surviving radiation; the surface of Europa is estimated to experience 2.3 Mrad or 540 rem per day, whereas a typical Earth surface dose is about 0.14 rem/year.
+Regardless of the power source, one of the limiting factors for the lifetime of the mission would be enduring intense radiation; the surface of Europa is estimated to experience 540 rem per day, whereas a typical Earth surface dose is about 0.14 rem/year.
+It is estimated that the probe would receive a total ionizing dose of 2.3 Mrad over the 30 day mission.
 Radiation damaged the electronics of the Galileo orbiter during its mission.